 Almost 200 mothers have been reunited with their children https://t.co/2XZ48x72DC

-Finally this year, Rosenblatt's brother thought some questions might be answered after he saw and forwarded a story about Chilean newborns who had been taken from their parents shortly after birth.
+Finally, in 2022, Rosenblatt's brother thought some questions might be answered after he saw and forwarded a story about Chilean newborns who had been taken from their parents shortly after birth.
 The discovery gave her renewed hope that all her questions about her identity might be answered.
 "You always wonder if there's more to your story, like an iceberg," Rosenblatt said.
 "There's surface information, but you always wonder if there's more."

 The North Carolina native soon made contact with a nonprofit organization in Chile and Tyler Graf, a Texan firefighter who started the organization Connecting Roots.
 Graf's story is extremely moving too.
 Minutes after his mother gave birth to him, she was told the baby didn't survive.
 Unbeknownst to his biological family, he was adopted by an unaware American family.

 Rosenblatt and Graf were among the 8,000 to 20,000 children who were reportedly taken from their impoverished mothers in Chile and adopted illegally by families in North America, Europe and beyond.
-This policy was illegally implemented by the General Augusto Pinochet regime in the 1970s and 1980s in an effort to fight poverty.
+This policy was illegally implemented by General Augusto Pinochet's regime in the 1970s and 1980s in an effort to fight poverty.
 Graf started Connecting Roots because he was aware that there were other Chilean adoptees in his age group who might have suffered the same tragedy.
 His goal is to spread the word about the 1980s trafficking policy.
 He hopes that with the support of his loved ones and friends, the organization's goal of bringing together as many Chilean families as possible will be realized.

 For Rosenblatt, reuniting with her biological family has had a profound impact on her life.
 "I realized when I was an adult and a mother that I covered up a lot of wounds that I probably should have explored more," she said, adding that she has been through extensive therapy both as a child and an adult, looking for ways to heal herself.
 "It's been really validating to go through this process, though.
 It's a process that I have to go through, but I'm not alone in it."